MariyaSpasova-Git/story-spoiler-qa-project/manual/use-cases/use-cases-user-registration.md

 ### Main Flow
 1. User fills in all required fields with valid input.
-2. User clicks **SIGN UP**.
+2. User clicks "SIGN UP" button.
 3. System validates the input.
 4. System creates the new account.

 ### Expected Outcome
-User account is created, and user is either redirected to the Log In page or automatically logged in.
+User account is created.
+User is automatically logged in.

 ---